 process of death changes nothing of an internal nature.

-in Hell after death can work their way towards something
+Hell after death can work their way towards something higher.

-world.

-It takes the union of a man and a woman to make a
+It takes the union of a man and a woman to make a complete human unit.

 made towards laying a pathway for the coming dispensation of spiritual

 his mediumship the world was given the first catechism of

 these varied spirit teachings to a great number of Europe's savants as

-grateful for the work brought forth through
+grateful for the work brought forth through Emanuel Swedenborg.